 At-Most-Once Dispatch Guarantee

-Kaal guarantees at-most-once dispatch per (key, fire_time) for Redis, Postgres, and MySQL-backed deployments under the documented crash-and-restart model.
+Kaal guarantees at-most-once dispatch per (key, fire_time) for recurring jobs and at-most-once dispatch per job_id for delayed jobs on Redis, Postgres, and MySQL-backed deployments under the documented crash-and-restart model.

 What This Means